ironsheep/P2-Click-eInk/README.md

-# P2 driver for Mikroe eInk Click
+# P2 driver for Mikroe eINK adapter Click board™
 Driving the Mikroe eInk Click with our P2

 ![Project Maintenance][maintenance-shield]